evolvedbinary/hsg-project-wiki/Setup.md

         npm install -g gulp bower

-    When prompted, enter the password for your user account.
+    When prompted, enter the password for your the user account on your Mac.

 1. eXist-db, oXygen XML Editor, GitHub Desktop, and OpenVPN Connect are now installed!
 To find them, go to Finder, and select `Go > Applications`.